EvanHerman/timeline-express/readme.txt

 == Changelog ==

+= 1.2.8.4 - August 13th, 2016 =
+- Prepped for post type add-on (re-factored sections, including template inclusions).
+- Altered the date function, switched out the parameter from $announcement_date to $post_id (post ID can be used to retrieve appropriate data from the announcements)
+- Set a fall back date (current time) on the announcement container classes when no announcement date is set.
+- Added new collision detection between announcement containers.
+- Included jquery collision plugin.

 = 1.2.8.3 - August 12th, 2016 =
 - Repaired translation contexts, which were improperly printing in unwanted locations.
 (Admin Menus)